Download the Fact Sheet (Updated 2015)

 Immigrant, Latino, and Asian entrepreneurs and consumers add hundreds of millions of dollars and hundreds of jobs to Maine’s economy.

-Immigrants are important to Maine’s economy as workers.
+Immigrants are important to Maine’s economy as workers and taxpayers.

 - The importance of immigrant workers is growing as Maine’s population becomes older.
 Over the next two decades, the ratio of seniors (age 65 and older) to prime-working-age adults (age 25 to 64) in Maine will increase by 93%, according to a study by the University of Southern California .